oracle-livelabs/spatial-graph/spatial-ai/ev/import-notebooks/import-notebooks.md

        ![Clear/run all paragraph](images/clear-run-all-paragraphs.png)

-2. To navigate back to the Notebooks page, Click the icon to open the main navigation panel and then click **Notebooks**.
+2. To navigate back to the Notebooks page, click the icon to open the main navigation panel and then click **Notebooks**.

        ![Navigate to Notebooks](images/nav-to-notebooks.png)

 3. You can now delete the test notebook.
 Select the notebook with the checkbox and click **Delete**.